 Indigenous Rights Defenders: Indigenous Youth Using Legal and Other Tools in Support of Traditional Rights – Equipe de Conservacao da Amazonia (ECAM)

 The Rainforest Fund has promoted the creation of the Indigenous Rights Defenders program at a time when governments, especially in Brazil, have targeted Indigenous Peoples’ rights which were acquired in the past through constant struggles.
-The focus of this project is to provide workshops and training to strengthen the Indigenous Rights Defenders program led by the Equipe de Conservacao de Amazonia.
-The program involves 4 Indigenous communities: the Tembe, the Wai Wai, the Surui and Cinta Larga communities, and a fifth, the neighboring Afro-descendant communities, the Quilimbolas from the Southwestern Amazon.
+The focus of this project is to provide workshops and training to strengthen the Indigenous Rights Defenders program led by the Equipe de Conservacao da Amazonia.
+The program involves 4 Indigenous communities: the Tembe, the Wai Wai, the Surui and Cinta Larga communities, and a fifth, the neighboring Afro-descendant communities, the Quilombolas from the Southwestern Amazon.

 The Bribri of Saltire and the Defense of their Ancestral and Legal Rights – Consejo Ditsö Iriria Ajkönuk Wakpa del Territorio Bribri de Saltire